rantsandruse/pytorch_lstm_05llm/README.md

-Running OAI:
----
-layout: post
-title:  "Pytorch with NLP in five days - Day 5: Parameter-Efficient Fine-tuning with LoRA"
+Pytorch with NLP in five days - Day 5: Parameter-Efficient Fine-tuning with LoRA
-date:   2025-09-02 11:17:18 -0800
-categories: pytorch in five days
----

 Note: run `uv sync` to install related packages

 Ironically it took me another four years before I got to write this post.
 A lot of things have happened in the past three years.
 Now there's a brave new world, filled with wonderous and capricious large language models.
 Sentiment analysis is no longer viewed an isolated NLP tasks, now that all the LLMs can multi-task.
 Hand coding NLP models from scatch is not necessary for many small companies, as they can just use OPENAI APIs.